tbobm/talks-fosdem/package-management.md

 Rules, norms, lints are made to obey then and create a helpful ecosystem
 > Good actor of the system (follows guidelines), ability to trust

-"Packagine rules define norms that people are expected to obey"
+"Packaging rules define norms that people are expected to obey"

 ## The history